pacoorozco/probind/docs/content/guide/getting-started.md

 ---
 title: "Getting started"
-description: "Quick start and guides for installing probind on your preferred operating system."
+description: "Quick start and guides for installing ProBIND3 on your preferred operating system."
 weight: 100
 date: "2022-03-01"
-lastmod: "2022-03-01"
+lastmod: "2023-03-11"
 ---
-This page tells you how to get started with the **ProBIND v3** app, including installation and basic configuration.
+This page tells you how to get started with the **ProBIND3** app, including installation and basic configuration.

 {{< toc >}}

-## How to test ProBIND
+## How to test ProBIND3
-This will create several [Docker](https://www.docker.com/) containers to implement all ProBIND needs.
+This will create several [Docker](https://www.docker.com/) containers to implement all ProBIND3 needs.
 An application server, a web server, a database server.

 1. Clone the repository locally